-When the vlogger films his region, or the cafes he likes to visit, he is creating a travelogue.
-What might be mundane for him is an informative adventure for others.
+When vloggers film their region, or the cafes they like to visit, they are creating a travelogue.
+What might be mundane for them is an informative adventure for others.

 The Disney vlogger who has an exclusive pass to access a ride before it opens created a useful video.
 He filmed the ride in the front seat from a 1st person perspective.
 A mother thanked him in the comments section since the video helped her frightened child to study the twists and turns of the ride like a luge driver before arriving at Disney.
 Having that access calmed him.

 Here is an example from my own experience.
 One of the first videos of Casey Neistat that I watched was of his trip to Marfa, TX for a wedding.
 I did not know that Neistat is famous, but I did know Marfa – the basecamp for location shooting of the film Giant with Elizabeth Taylor and Rock Hudson.
 Neistat stays in the Rock Hudson Suite, which I did not know existed before watching his vacation video.
 He has added to my classic film knowledge and inspired me to travel there.

 Why do you think vlogging is popular today?